tijlleenders/ZinZen-user-talk/_posts/2021-12-24-App-update.md

   To change the color, just press the color badge.
 Simple!
   - 2: While navigating goals, the scheduling info is in the sub-title:
   <img src="/img/first_calendar_and_top_menu_buttons.PNG" alt="drawing" width="400"/>
-  - 3: ZinZen takes care of your calendar:
+  - 3: ZinZen® takes care of your calendar:
   <img src="/img/first_calendar_view.PNG" alt="drawing" width="400"/>
   - 3: Complete, push or skip right from the calendar:
   <img src="/img/edit_slot.PNG" alt="drawing" width="400"/>
-  *You manage your agenda, and let ZinZen make the calendar!*
+  *You manage your agenda, and let ZinZen® make the calendar!*
 <br />
 - **The project is open sourced**
   - You can find the app written in javascript [here](https://github.com/tijlleenders/ZinZen)